WHAT IS INCLUDED IN THE ABDOMEN?

 HEALTH MEASURES

-Depending on the condition and diagnosis, the appropriate treatment ranging from diet modification, lifestyle correction, medicines, interventions/procedures, and surgery is recommended.
+Depending on the condition and diagnosis, the appropriate treatment ranging from diet modification, lifestyle correction, pain medicines (analgesics and antispasmodics), interventions or procedures, and surgery is recommended.

 Conditions like gas, indigestion, acidity, peptic ulcers, constipation, and IBS are corrected with diet modification and lifestyle changes, with additional medicines or supplements like digestive enzyme supplements and/or probiotics (friendly gut bacteria aiding in digestion and maintaining a healthy gut).
 Antibiotics are recommended where appropriate for infections.
 Inflammatory Bowel Disease will require specific and long-term drug therapy.
 Certain conditions will require procedural/surgical treatment like appendicitis, diverticulitis, stones, bowel obstruction, and hernia.
 In women, a gynecological examination is advisable.